Milkymap/api-facial-recognition/README.md

     * modelization
         * contains the logic of building face recognizer models
         * once the models was build, they will be stored to dumps
+    * optimization
+        * contains the optimizer based on Genetic Programming
+        * this optimizer will search the best topology of the neural network
+        * it will try to minimize the number of layer and maximize the accuracy
+        * this features is not required, the user can discard it during the request
     * test
         * validates the behavior of descriptor
         * based on pytest and hypothesis